mozilla/ecosystem-platform/docs/reference/team-processes/pull-request-review-guidelines.md

 - Test your changes locally
 - Get pull requests up early in the sprint
-  - Don't expect pull requests put up later than Tuesday morning before Sprint end, to get reviewed
+  - Don't expect pull requests put up later than Tuesday morning before sprint end, to get reviewed in time to get merged before sprint end.
+- A PR opened late in the sprint, to improve your chances of merging, consider the following
+  - Let the reviewer know as soon as possible that it won't be ready until the last minute.
+  - Share a WIP as soon as possible.
+  - Consider a live review.
+  - Mentally prepare that it still may not happen.

 #### When creating the pull request

 - Clear title and description, following [Git Commit Guidelines](https://github.com/mozilla/fxa/blob/main/CONTRIBUTING.md#git-commit-guidelines)
 - Keep pull requests short
 - Add the reviewer and notify them on Slack
+- Ensure that the `qa+` label is added to the Jira ticket if QA review is needed
-- Add Steps To Reproduce (STRs) for tickets requiring QA review
+- Add Steps To Reproduce (STRs) for tickets requiring QA review and when it helps the reviewer test locally
 - Add screenshots for Frontend work
 - If necessary, inform impacted parties of the change.
 QA, FxA, RPs
 - Provide helpful notes, or provide non-obvious context